Destiny 2 post-release content: Guardian Games

 Guardian Games is an annual spring event that replaced The Revelry; the inaugural event was in honor of the 2020 Summer Olympics in Tokyo, Japan.
 During this event, the classes of players—Hunters, Titans, and Warlocks—compete against each other to earn points.
 The class with the most points by the end of the event wins, with a commemorative statue displayed in the Tower for the next year—the statue features each class' animal representative (snake for Hunters, lion for Titans, and eagle for Warlocks), and the winning class's animal is displayed in gold.
-To participate, players must equip a special event-specific class item, given to players upon starting the event, which also grant Laurels upon enemy kills; Laurels are the event's currency to purchase bounties and quests, as well as other rewards.
+To participate, players must equip a special event-specific class item, given to players upon starting the event.

 In the first event, which took place during Year 3's Season of the Worthy and ran from April 21 to May 11, 2020, players picked up bounties and quests from Eva Levante, and upon completing these, earned bronze, silver, or gold tokens.
 These tokens were turned into a new kiosk, the Guardian Games Podium, in the center of the Tower, with gold tokens giving the most points.
 Players could also obtain the exotic machine gun Heir Apparent, an event-exclusive reward.
 Titans won the inaugural Guardian Games.

 The event returned during Year 4's Season of the Chosen and began on April 20 and concluded on May 10, 2021.
 Tokens were renamed as medals.
 In addition to bounties to gain XP and collect additional Laurels, players completed contender cards for Strikes, Crucible, or Gambit, each having random objectives in the activity to grant additional progress to complete the card, which rewarded gold medals; bronze medals were rewarded from completing any of the three core activities while silver medals were rewarded from completing Nightfalls.
 Additionally, platinum medals were added, which granted the most points, and were obtained through platinum cards for either Trials of Osiris or Nightfall: The Ordeal.
 A limited number of medals were also available from completing the event's triumphs.
 The Heir Apparent exotic machine gun also returned as an event reward and its exotic catalyst was added as an additional reward.
 Hunters won the 2021 Guardian Games.